 Certain objects change a space simply by being there.
 The Panton Chair — the world's first single-piece plastic cantilever chair, created by Verner Panton in 1959.
-In 2027, this chair remains the most recognizable silhouette in the design world.
+Today, this chair remains the most recognizable silhouette in the design world.
 We examine why its fluid S-shaped form is ideal for reception zones and how to use this bold accent to liven up the strictest corporate interior.

 Verner Panton: The Dream of a Single Form